-Hezekiah Joslyn (1757–1865) was a physician, a nationally known abolitionist, and the father of woman’s rights leader Matilda Joslyn Gage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+Hezekiah Joslyn (1757–1865) was a physician, a nationally known abolitionist, and the father of woman’s rights leader Matilda Joslyn Gage.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's).

 The hillside graveyard is located less than a thousand feet from the site of his Cicero home.
 His imposing grave marker was inscribed: “AN EARLY ABOLITIONIST.”
 Among all his achievements, that was the one of which Hezekiah Joslyn was most proud.